nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 **Your answer:**
 debugging failed tasks would happen in the more detailed job runs screen where you can view the error log output for the task and troubleshoot from there.

+you can navigate to teh task level from a job that failed and you can even set up an if/else follow on condition that has different branches for handling success or failure after a task has failed based on that type of failure if you ahve a proogrammatic way of proceeding.

 ## Set up a retry policy in case of failure

 **Your answer:**